-The following meals will be served Sept.
-19 through Sept.
-23 The secondary schools also have available daily: Main dish second choices, chef's salad, combo lunches and choice of vegetables and dessert.
+The following meals will be served Dec.
+12 through Dec.
+16. The secondary schools also have available daily: Main dish second choices, chef's salad, combo lunches and choice of vegetables and dessert.
 The breakfast menu is offered only to students in USD 428.
 Menus are subject to change without notice.
 Milk served with all meals.
 All meals as offered meet USDA nutritional guidelines.

 The following well-balanced and nutritious Friendship Meals will be served for lunch at the Great Bend Senior Center, 2005 Kansas Ave.
 Meals are served with milk; donations for coffee and tea are accepted.

 League of Women Voters of Great Bend will hold the monthly meeting at noon on Tuesday at The Club at Stone Ridge.
 Lunch will be from the menu.
 The program will be provided by State Senator Ruth Teichmann.
 She will be discussing the redistricting project, and the important issues facing the legislature for the new term.
 The luncheon is informal and time will be allowed for discussion from the floor.
 The public is invited to attend and participate in the discussion.

 For four years, I have proudly served on the Executive Board of K-State Research and Extension in and for Barton County.
 Until I became involved in this capacity, I was naïve and really had no idea how many people, young and not so young, were reached by the programming shared by our local Agents.
 I honestly had never given it a thought Of course, I had heard of 4-H as have most.
 I believed it was just for farm kids with calves and goats.
 Was I ever misinformed!

 Preceptor Pi Chapter of Beta Sigma Phi enjoyed the program "Candies for the Holidays" presented by Cindy Meitler when the chapter met Nov.
 15 at her home.